Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-basic-unlit-structure.md

 ### Shader block

-A ShaderLab file starts with the `Shader` declaration.
+ShaderLab code starts with the `Shader` declaration.

 ```c++
 Shader "Example/URPUnlitShaderBasic"
 ```

-The path in this declaration determines the location of the shader in the Shader menu on a Material.
+The path in this declaration determines the display name and location of the Unity shader in the Shader menu on a Material.

 ![location of the shader in the Shader menu on a Material](Images/shader-examples/urp-material-ui-shader-path.png)